Great myna

 The great myna (Acridotheres grandis), also known as the white-vented myna, is a species of starling in the family Sturnidae.
-It is found in Nepal and Northeast India, through Bangladesh to Southeast Asia.
+Its range extends from Sikkim across Northeast India and Indochina.

 Description

 It is black with elongated forehead feathers, forming a frontal crest that may curl backwards.
 Its beak and feet are yellow.
 It has white from the vent to the tip of the tail and a white wing patch.